syncfusion-content/javascript-docs/js/Introduction/Installation-and-Deployment.md

 Now click the **Add** button and the package name will be listed in the **Available package sources** list as shown below and then Click **OK**.
 {% include image.html url="/js/Introduction/Installation-and-Deployment_images/Installation-and-Deployment_img4.png" %}

-The configuration part of Syncfusion JavaScript Nuget packages ends here and now you can proceed with its installation part while using it in your application (which will be described in the Getting Started section).
+The configuration part of Syncfusion JavaScript Nuget packages ends here and now you can proceed with its installation part while using it in your application (which will be described in the [Control Initialization](http://helpjs.syncfusion.com/js/introduction/control-initialization#configuring-and-installing-nuget-into-your-project) section).